Apple by Example

 Introduction

 Apple is an experimental compiler with a working though not-perfectly-designed typed frontend.
+The language is missing the ability to sort an array but otherwise capable.

 Installation